 I really should introduce myself, Johny Dark has invited me to help be an admin here.
 My name is Kori Linae Carothers.
 I am a pianist produced by Will Ackerman, founder of Windham Hill Records.
 At this time, I am not here to talk about myself.
 I am here to tell you about a wonderful opportunity to obtain Windham Hill Merchandise and a few other exciting things from the Windham Hill Records label.
+It is very likely that we will have all the merchandise that you can think of.
+From customized hats from somewhere like Imprint, (https://imprint.com/shop/outdoor-leisure/hats) to jumpers, hoodies, and backpacks, we have a wide-array of merchandise that will be going towards a good cause.
 As most of you know, SONY bought Windham Hill Records My friend Fiona Joy Hawkins ( who is a fabulous pianist from Australia, also produced by Will Ackerman, is on tour here in the USA.)
 She is raising funds for a charity Spa for the Pink at her concert on September 8th in Thousand Oaks, CA. She has obtained a Pith Military Safari helmet, and is getting those of us produced by Will Ackerman, AND artists from Windham Hill’s heydays to sign it, where it will be auctioned and the funds will go to the charity Spa4ThePInk.

 She is in New York right now and visited SONY NY, and met Isadar( he is also a pianist produced by Will Ackerman).
 While there, Isadar generously donated FOUR out-of print Windham Hill DVDS and a 30 Year Annivesary Windham Hill set of CDs complete with 18 Windham Hill signatures from artists like Liz Story, Phil Aaberg, Will Ackerman, Samite and lots more.
 These donations will be auctioned at her concert here in Southern California on September 8th.